the-turing-way/the-turing-way/open_science.md

 Open source software projects primarily benefit research by allowing researchers to take advantage of each other's work.
 This enables researchers to apply their efforts to  high-value work.
 It is sometimes said that "all the easy problems have already been solved".
 Blogging, content management, and operating systems are all problems with established (and mainstream) open source solutions, to name a few.
 While developers could spend their time reinventing wheels that the open source community have already perfected, it's far preferable to use the worlds best wheel, especially when that wheel comes at no cost to you.
 This frees researchers up to work on yet-unsolved challenges.
 This reduces duplication of effort and allows researchers to focus on the work they're actually interested in.

 Working openly also allows any number of researchers to collaborate on projects that could not possibly be developed by single researchers/research groups.
-Examples include linux operating systems, python packages such as scipy and numpy, and the machine learning library TensorFlow.
+Examples include [linux](https://www.linux.org/) operating systems, python packages such as [scipy](https://www.scipy.org/) and [numpy](http://www.numpy.org/), and the machine learning library [TensorFlow](https://www.tensorflow.org/).

 ### How to run your own open source software project

 You can open source an idea, a work in progress, or after years of being closed source.
 At the most basic level all you need to do is but your code online somewhere that is likely to last a long time.
 You can make your code citeable by assigning it a DOI (as discussed in the section on [making data citeable](#citing_data)).
 This helps ensure that you get proper credit if people use or build upon your work.

 A popular place to make your code available is GitHub (see the chapter on version control).
-You must include a license file stating that anyone has permission to use, copy and modify your work.
+You must include a licence file stating that anyone has permission to use, copy and modify your work.
 Without this no one can legally use your work and so it isn't open source.
 [This](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best license for your project.
 There are also a few other files you should include with your code:

 #### Readme